Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 What do you do when you water your plants, and the soil stays dry?

 Have you ever poured a bunch of water into a planter only to lift it out of the planter and see that the soil was still dry?
 Sometimes, the soil can get so dry that it doesn't retain moisture when you water it; the water runs through the pot.
-This happens to plants that don't require frequent watering.
+This is called hydrophobia and happens to plants that don't require frequent watering.

 Should I use a moisture meter to gauge how moist my soil is?

 A moisture meter is a tool used to measure the water content in the soil.
-It's beneficial for plants that require frequent watering, as it can help you avoid overwatering them.
+It's beneficial for plants that require frequent or infrequent watering, as it can help you avoid overwatering them.

-Moisture meters are available at most garden stores and typically cost less than $20
+Moisture meters are available at most garden stores and typically cost around $20.

 When using a moisture meter, insert the prongs into the soil and wait a few seconds for it to give you a reading.
-The higher the number, the wetter the soil is.
+Read the scale to see what level of moisture your soil has, and where in the pot the soil is still damp or dry.

 If you're not sure if your plant needs watering, stick the prongs of the moisture meter into the soil and give it a reading.
 If the number is high, then your plant doesn't need water; if the number is low, your plant needs water.
 A moisture meter can be helpful, but it's not a necessary tool - you can also use your senses to determine if a plant needs water.